Ahmed-Abouzeid/rnn_mhp_emotion/README.md

 #  Learning Tame Hidden Representations for Non-parametric Hawkes Processes.

-This repository provides an LSTM-based Hawkes process which can learn hidden representations within a short-length dyadic conversation emotion dynamics.
+This repository presents source code and data used in the paper "Learning Tame Hidden Representations for Non-parametric Hawkes Processes.".
+The paper provides an LSTM-based Hawkes process which can learn hidden representations within a short-length dyadic conversation emotion dynamics.
 Learning hidden influence patterns in conversations opens the venue for emotional intelligent chatbots where a controller agent can estimate the future consequences of its expressed emotions..
 We evaluate our model on two public datasets: (1) Cornell Movie-Dialogues, and (2) Topical Chat.

 ## Model Architicture